Trofinetide – Rett syndrome

 Trofinetide is a novel synthetic analog of the amino‐terminal tripeptide of IGF-1 designed to treat the core symptoms of Rett syndrome by reducing neuroinflammation and supporting synaptic function.
 ACADIA has an exclusive license to develop and commercialize trofinetide in North America from Neuren Pharmaceuticals.

 About Rett syndrome

-In the second half of 2019, we plan to initiate a 12-week Phase 3, double-blind, randomized, placebo-controlled study to evaluate efficacy and safety of trofinetide and placebo in approximately 180 females ages 5 to 20 years with Rett syndrome.
+In the fourth quarter of 2019, we plan to initiate the LAVENDER 12-week Phase 3, double-blind, randomized, placebo-controlled study to evaluate efficacy and safety of trofinetide and placebo in approximately 180 females ages 5 to 20 years with Rett syndrome.
 Half of the study participants will receive trofinetide and half will receive placebo.
 The study will use the Rett Syndrome Behaviour Questionnaire (RSBQ), a caregiver assessment and the Clinical Global Impression Scale-Improvement (CGI-I), a clinician assessment of the improvement of Rett syndrome as co-primary efficacy endpoints.

 Trofinetide has been granted Fast Track Status and Orphan Drug Designation for Rett syndrome in the U.S. and Orphan Drug Designation for Rett syndrome in Europe.

 - February 3, 2019 update